VilledeMontreal/workit/README.md

 ## Maintainers

-See also the list of [contributors](CONTRIBUTORS.md) who participated in this project.
+See the list of [contributors](CONTRIBUTORS.md) who participated in this project.

 ## Contributing